simul/simul.github.io/ref/simul/terrain/waterwaveletssimulator.md

 Functions
 ---
 <a name="GenerateContourMap"></a>
-### void GenerateContourMap(simul::crossplatform::DeviceContext deviceContext, simul::terrain::shoreTexture shoreDepth, float oceanHeight)
+### void GenerateContourMap(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::terrain::shoreTexture shoreDepth, float oceanHeight)
 Generate a contour map that stores the normal of the shore surface
 <a name="GenerateSurfaceFlow"></a>
 ### void GenerateSurfaceFlow(simul::crossplatform::DeviceContext deviceContext, simul::terrain::WaveGrid surfaceFlowGrid)